Likes and Dislikes ESL Games, Activities and Worksheets

 Do you like...?

-ESL Do You Like Activity - Speaking: Asking and Answering Questions, Presenting, Controlled and Freer Practice - Pair Work - Intermediate (B1) - 30 minutes
+ESL Do You Like Activity - Speaking and Writing: Asking and Answering Questions, Writing Sentences, Freer Practice - Pair Work - Intermediate (B1) - 30 minutes

 Do you like...?
 Preview